kapawlak/128A_Remote/lab0-LearningiOLab/lab0.md

 Define calibration in the context of a physics experiment.
 List a few reasons why calibration of all measuring devices is critical to *any* physics experiment.
 :::

-During calibration, the magnetometer will use the Earth's magnetic field in conjunction with its gyroscope to determine its relative orientation.
+During calibration, the magnetometer will use the Earth's magnetic field in conjunction with its gyroscope to determine the relative orientation of its sensors.
+Since the $x, y$ and $z$ directions are mutually orthogonal, it will analyze how rotation along each of these axes affects the senor measurement to determine how these axes are aligned relative to the device.

 During this step, it is important that we find an open space, free of electric and magnetic fields--- these can skew the calibration step and ultimately affect your data.

 For calibration and experiments, an appropriate location may be a room with minimal electronic devices or on top of a wooden/nonmetallic table.
 Be sure to remove any magnets and metals from the experiment area.